nicolasdugue/DirectedLouvain/README.md

 # [Directed Louvain algorithm](#mainpage)

-The algorithm used in this package is based on the Louvain algorithm developed by V. Blondel, J.-L. Guillaume, R. Lambiotte, E. Lefebvre and was downloaded on the [Louvain algorithm webpage] (https://sites.google.com/site/findcommunities/) (**[2]**).
+The algorithm used in this package is based on the Louvain algorithm developed by V. Blondel, J.-L. Guillaume, R. Lambiotte, E. Lefebvre and was downloaded on the [Louvain algorithm webpage](https://sites.google.com/site/findcommunities/) (**[1]**).
-The algorithm was then adjusted to handle directed graphs and to optimize the directed modularity of Leich and Newman instead of the classic modularity.
+The algorithm was then adjusted to handle directed graphs and to optimize directed modularity of Arenas _et al._ (**[2]**).
-These modifications were mostly made by [Anthony perez] (https://www.univ-orleans.fr/lifo/membres/Anthony.Perez) and by [Nicolas Dugué] (https://lium.univ-lemans.fr/team/nicolas-dugue/).
+These modifications were mostly made by [Anthony perez](https://www.univ-orleans.fr/lifo/membres/Anthony.Perez) and by [Nicolas Dugué](https://lium.univ-lemans.fr/team/nicolas-dugue/).

-The directed modularity is proved to be more efficient in the case of directed graphs as shown in [Directed Louvain : maximizing modularity in directed networks] (https://hal.archives-ouvertes.fr/hal-01231784) (**[3]**) and was also succesfully used in [A community role approach to assess social capitalists visibility in the Twitter network] (https://hal.archives-ouvertes.fr/hal-01163741) with Vincent Labatut and Anthony Perez (**[1]**).
+The directed modularity is proved to be more efficient in the case of directed graphs as shown in [Directed Louvain : maximizing modularity in directed networks](https://hal.archives-ouvertes.fr/hal-01231784) (**[3]**).

 ---
 ## How to use